AlphaAssay $ test my signal

 What is each tool best for?

 Best for: getting a third party to put a signal on trial and hand back a machine-readable pass/fail your agent can branch on.
-It runs a deterministic four-gate battery (net edge after costs → multiple-testing deflation → a placebo trial against 500 matched random signals → robustness attacks), names the first gate that killed the signal, and signs every verdict with an ed25519 key so anyone can re-verify it — or check it offline.
-Agents pay per call via x402 — a flat $0.05, free during the beta; the golden specimens are free.
+It runs a fixed-sequence battery of four gate families (net edge after costs → multiple-testing deflation → a placebo trial against 500 matched random signals → robustness attacks), names the first stage that killed the signal.
+A separately issued certificate is Ed25519-signed.
+An offline raw-signature check detects changed signed bytes; full platform trust additionally requires an independently pinned root, the signed trust bundle and complete key/revocation history.
+The hosted verifier performs the full-trust path.
+Hosted MCP uses API-key credits; accountless x402 exists only at POST /x402/v1/gauntlet.
+Current prices come from /v1/meta/pricing; the golden specimens are free.
 The honest limit: it is a methodology audit, it never promises returns, and its verdicts are demote-only — evidence can lower a grade, never inflate one.

 QuantConnect and other backtesting engines